SHIVAMAMBAH/Agentic-AI-System-Design/README.md

 ### 5.3 Executor & Verifier

-**Goal:** Execute subtasks, verify results, and check intermediate consistency.
+**Goal:** Execute subtasks, verify results, and check intermediate consistency and we will be using the following datset for it https://huggingface.co/datasets/D3xter1922/proofwriter-dataset

 **Verification Strategies:**